How to Speed Up Your Mac: The Ultimate Guide

 Cache files are temporary data that help your system run more smoothly, but over time they can accumulate and take up a lot of space.
 Here’s how to clear them:

-1. System Cache: Open Finder, press Shift + Command + G to open the “Go to Folder” window, and type /Library/Caches.
-Delete the contents of this folder, but be cautious not to delete the folder itself.
+- System Cache: Open Finder, press Shift + Command + G to open the “Go to Folder” window, and type

-3. Browser Cache: For Safari, go to Preferences > Privacy > Manage Website Data, and click “Remove All.”
+and delete the files inside. - Browser Cache: For Safari, go to Preferences > Privacy > Manage Website Data, and click “Remove All.”
 For other browsers like Chrome or Firefox, you can find similar options in their settings menus.

 Deleting Duplicate Files